 - 3.1.
-For goods, works or services the acceptance of quotations and bids will be based on the principle of best overall value for money, incorporating as a minimum, quality, price and social value for tenders. - 3.2.
-The estimated value of a contract shall be the total value of the contract inclusive of VAT ("the Total Value").
-This is the total consideration estimated to be payable over the full term of the contract which shall include any option to extend the term under the Contract.
-If the full term is unknown, then the Total Value should be based on forty-eight (48) months.
-Requirements must not be disaggregated in order to avoid competitive procurement under any circumstances.

-- 3.3.
-The tables at 3.8 and 3.12.4 describe the procedure and authority levels dependent on the estimated value of the total procurement, (not an individual Force value).
-A high-level overview of the tender/award governance flow-chart, above and below £1million, is detailed in Appendix 1. - 3.4.
+For goods, works or services the acceptance of quotations and bids will be based on the principle of best overall value for money, i.e. the most economically advantageous offer. - 3.2.Estimated value is deemed to be the aggregate whole life cost (inclusive of consumables, maintenance and disposal) to the joint organisations that is reasonably anticipated over the time of provision.
+If the lifetime is unknown, then the aggregate cost should be based on forty-eight (48) months.
+Requirements must not be disaggregated in order to avoid competitive procurement under any circumstances. - 3.3.
+The tables at 3.8 and 3.12 describe the procedure and authority levels dependent on the estimated value of the total procurement, (not an individual Force value).
+A high-level overview of the tender/award governance flow-chart, above and below £1 million, is detailed in Appendix 1. - 3.4.
 Criteria for the award of contracts shall be recorded in advance of the invitation to tender and strictly observed by Officers evaluating the bids.
 The criteria cannot be altered once the tender is advertised.
-The standard approach for evaluation will be the most advantageous criteria and take into account whole life costs.
-Where award is based solely on price, and usually only for commodities, then this will be agreed in advance by 7 Force Commercial Services. - 3.5.
-For Procurements over £60,000 the weightings will be determined by 7 Force Commercial Services using its professional expertise and in consultation with participating organisations and lead officers.
-For quotations under £60,000 evaluation models used to select the successful bidder must consider both Price and Quality, with weightings dependant on the specific project and determined by the project lead.
-Further advice can be sought from 7 Force Commercial Services. - 3.6.
-The evaluation of bids must be objective, systematic, thorough and fair.
+The standard approach for evaluation

+- will be the most economically advantageous criteria and take into account whole life costs.
+Where award is based solely on price, and usually only for commodities, then this will be agreed in advance by 7 Force Procurement. - 3.5.For Procurements over £50,000 the weightings will be determined by 7 Force Procurement using its professional expertise and in consultation with participating organisations and lead officers.
+For quotations under £50,000 evaluation models used to select the successful bidder shall generally be weighted such that the overall percentage score allocated to cost is not less than 50%.
+Any changes are to be recorded for audit purposes.
+Further advice can be sought from 7 Force Procurement. - 3.6.The evaluation of bids must be objective, systematic, thorough and fair.
 Decision makers should be aware that the records of the decision-making process may be subject to scrutiny at a later date.
-A minimum of three Officers shall be involved in the evaluation of tenders and all evaluators will be required to complete a declaration of impartiality. - 3.7.
-If there is already a corporate contract in place for the goods, works or services required, it is mandatory to use it.
-Additional procurements for alternative contracts will not be approved or resourced.
-A full list of current corporate contracts can be found on 7F Commercial Services intranet site.
-Please contact 7 Force Commercial Services if further information is required. - 3.8.
-Procurement competition procedures and authority levels where no corporate contracts exist these thresholds to be reviewed every three years by commercial executive board.
+A minimum of three Officers shall be involved in the evaluation of tenders and all evaluators will be required to complete a declaration of impartiality. - 3.7.If there is already a corporate contract in place for the goods, works or services required, it is mandatory to use it.
+The Procurement Function will advise. - 3.8.
+Procurement competition procedures and authority levels for Bedfordshire, Cambridgeshire, Hertfordshire, Kent and Essex where no corporate contracts exist.
+The procedures and authority levels only apply to Norfolk and Suffolk above the £50k threshold.
+For values up to £50k in Norfolk and Suffolk see 3.11 and 3.12.